COSIMA/access-om2/README.md

 ## Prerequisites

-This model needs the following software to run:
+The installation of ACCESS-OM depends on the following software:

 * git distributed version control software.
 * A fortran compiler such as gfortran or intel-fc.